nrobinson2000/po-util/README.md

 <img src="images/ota.png">
 </p>

-### Triggering DFU mode on your Device(s)

-By default, `po-util` changes the trigger DFU Mode baud rate to `19200`, as it is a more friendly baud rate for Linux Distributions.
-To make your device(s) recognize this baud rate, you must run `po DEVICE_TYPE upgrade`.
-This will also update the system firmware on your device(s).

-If you wish to use the default Particle DFU Mode baud rate, you may change the `DFUBAUDRATE=19200` line in the `~/.po` configuration file to `DFUBAUDRATE=14400`.

 # Testimonials

 <blockquote><p>"I think you identified a common pain point for a lot of users, and the automated installation of the Particle toolchain is a problem that we've been focused on a lot recently ... you should already feel proud of yourself because you have made a meaningful contribution to the community.
 We are all very thankful for it - our community regularly impresses us, and you are certainly not an exception."</p>